pyorot/sspc/docs/install.md

 ## Console

 **GCT Files**
-The GCT file format for cheats is natively supported by many common loaders, like Nintendont, Neogamma, Gecko OS and Swiss.
-This guide will use Nintendont so it can fall back to the [SMS guide](https://gct.zint.ch/guide) for troubleshooting support.
+The GCT file format for cheats is natively supported by many common Wii game loaders, like USB Loader GX, Gecko OS and Neogamma.
+This guide will use Gecko OS and USB Loader GX, depending on whether the game is loaded from disc or USB drive respectively.

 **Homebrew + Firmware**
 All loaders run on a **homebrewed Wii**.
 I recommend using [this guide](https://wii.guide) for a fresh homebrew installation.
-I also recommend installing the **latest firmware** (4.3) because it includes USB 2.0 drivers that Nintendont likely requires for USB loading.

 **Japanese Game Only**
 The practice codes require a **Japanese copy** of Skyward Sword (SOUJ01).
 All the aforementioned loaders allow loading from a USB or SD card, so you can source an ISO of the game to use with them (verify the file integrity by comparing hashes with [this database](https://www.gametdb.com/) in Dolphin).